stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

   But Clarendon did not reply.
 He only smiled, while his singular clinic-man Surama indulged in many a deep, testudinous chuckle.
-He was at home more nowadays, so that reporters began besieging the gate of the great wall the doctor had built around his house, instead of pestering the warden&rsquo;s office at San Quentin.
-Results, though, were equally meagre; for Surama formed an impassable barrier between the doctor and the outer world&mdash;even after the reporters had got into the grounds.
-The newspaper men getting access to the front hall had glimpses of Clarendon&rsquo;s singular entourage and made the best they could in a &ldquo;write-up&rdquo;
-of Surama and the queer skeletonic Thibetans.
+He was at home more nowadays, so that reporters began besieging the gate of the great wall the doctor had built around his house, instead of pestering the warden's office at San Quentin.
+Results, though, were equally meagre; for Surama formed an impassable barrier between the doctor and the outer world--even after the reporters had got into the grounds.
+The newspaper men getting access to the front hall had glimpses of Clarendon's singular entourage and made the best they could in a  "write-up " of Surama and the queer skeletonic Thibetans.
 Exaggeration, of course, occurred in every fresh article, and the net effect of the publicity was distinctly adverse to the great physician.
 Most persons hate the unusual, and hundreds who could have excused heartlessness or incompetence